-\section{Background: domains and event structures}
+\section{Background: Domains and Event Structures}

-In this section we recall the notion of event structures, as introduced in~\cite{Win:ES}, and their duality with partial orders.
+In this section we review the basics of event structures, as introduced in~\cite{Win:ES}, and their duality with partial orders.

-\subsection{Event structures}
+\subsection{Event Structures}

-In the paper, we focus on event structures with binary conflict.
-This choice plays a role in the relation with graph rewriting (Section~\ref{se:graphs}), while the duality results in Section~\ref{se:fes} could be easily rephrased for non-binary conflicts expressed by means of a consistency predicate \full{(see Appendix~\ref{app:consistency})}.
+For the sake of presentation, we focus on event structures with binary conflict.
+Most results can be easily rephrased for event structures with non-binary conflict expressed by means of a consistency predicate (This is explicitly discussed in Appendix~\ref{app:consistency}).
 Given a set $X$ we denote by $\Pow{X}$ and $\Powfin{X}$ the powerset and the set of finite subsets of $X$, respectively.
 For $m,n \in \mathbb{N}$, we denote by $\interval[m]{n}$ the set $\{ m, m+1, \ldots, n\}$.

-\begin{definition}[event structure] An \emph{event structure} ({\esabbr} for short) is a tuple $\langle E, \vdash, \# \rangle$ such that \begin{itemize} \item $E$ is a set of events; \item ${\vdash} \subseteq \Powfin{E} \times E$ is the \emph{enabling} relation satisfying $X \vdash e$ and $X \subseteq Y$ implies $Y \vdash e$; \item $\# \subseteq E \times E$ is the conflict relation. \end{itemize} A subset $X \subseteq E$ is \emph{consistent} if $\neg (e \# e')$ for all $e, e' \in X$. \end{definition}
+\begin{definition}[event structure] An \emph{event structure} ({\esabbr} for short) is a tuple $\langle E, \vdash, \# \rangle$ such that \begin{itemize} \item $E$ is a set of events; \item ${\vdash} \subseteq \Powfin{E} \times E$ is the \emph{enabling} relation, satisfying $X \vdash e$ and $X \subseteq Y$ implies $Y \vdash e$; \item $\# \subseteq E \times E$ is the conflict relation. \end{itemize} A subset $X \subseteq E$ is \emph{consistent} if $\neg (e \# e')$ for all $e, e' \in X$. \end{definition}

 An {\esabbr} $\langle E, \vdash, \# \rangle$ is often denoted simply by $E$.
 Computations are captured by the notion of configuration.